run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 ## Step 3: UID/GID Mapping

-Configure the IdP to add UID, GID, and Supplementary groups in the IdP.
+You can configure the IdP to add UID, GID, and Supplementary groups in the IdP.
+To configure, see [UI Configuration](#step-1-ui-configuration).

 ### Mapping test